 Participation in research is completely voluntary.
-Your child's decision to participate or not to participate will not affect the care your child receives at Cincinnati Children's.
+Your decision to participate or not to participate will not affect the care you receive at Cincinnati Children's.

-Your child's alternative to participating in this research study is for them not to participate.
+Your alternative to participating in this research study is to not participate.

 Take all the time you need to make your choice.
 Ask us any questions you have at any time.